Japanese vs. German Knives: Which Is Best?

 Now you’re ready to make a knowledgeable decision and invest in one of the best chef's knives.
 Whether you choose a German or Japanese style knife, a new high-quality steel blade will bring your culinary skills to the next level.

-For even more ways to elevate your kitchen, check out more chef-recommended cookware in the Cozymeal Shop.
+For even more ways to elevate your kitchen, check out more chef-recommended cutlery in the Cozymeal Shop.